paige-arsene-cayt-nlp-project/games-nlp/README.md

     - final notebook containing steps, analysis and findings
     - a README.md that contains description and steps to reproduce
-    - README.md should also contin hyperlink to google slides
+    - README.md should also contain hyperlink to google slides

 > - <b> a 5-6 minute presentation of findings </b>